-- 3. Unless an owner of the property has previously placed underground the overhead facilities along their frontage, all applicable development as described in A5.510(B)(2) that do not have overhead utilities located along the development's public street frontages will be required to provide a Payment-in-lieu of undergrounding. - C. Exemptions: - 1.
-The undergrounding requirement shall not apply to development permits obtained by utilities to establish, construct, maintain or terminate electrical power distribution lines and telephone and television cable transmission lines in the Flood Plain Overlay District, Hillside and Geologic Risk Overlay District, Natural Resource Overlay District or where the utility would be exempt from obtaining a development permit pursuant to Section 11.0102. - 2.
-Electric power lines 50,000 volts and above, surface-mounted transformers, and other similar utility facilities that the Manager determines to be technically infeasible to underground are exempted from these requirements.
-In cases where a portion of the facilities are technically infeasible to underground, the remaining overhead facilities shall still be subject to undergrounding or Payment-in-lieu requirements in accordance with A5.510. - D. Payment-in-lieu of Undergrounding: - 1.
-Developers providing a Payment-in-lieu of undergrounding shall pay an amount set by City Council by separate resolution. - 2.
-The funds collected in-lieu of undergrounding overhead utilities shall be used for undergrounding overhead utilities within the city at large.
+- shall, at the development's own cost, install new utility facilities needed for the development underground and relocate underground all existing utility facilities along all of the development's public street frontages or otherwise in or abutting the development.
+Utility facilities to be undergrounded include, but are not limited to, electrical, cable and telecommunication facilities and lines connecting traffic signals.
+The undergrounding requirement shall not apply to development permits obtained by utilities to establish, construct, maintain or terminate electrical power distribution lines and telephone and television cable transmission lines in the Flood Plain Overlay District, Hillside Physical Constraint Overlay District, in a natural resource district or where the utility would be exempt from obtaining a development permit pursuant to Section 11.0102. - 2.
+Electric power lines 50,000 volts and above, transformer pads, and other similar utility facilities that the Manager determines would be technically infeasible to underground are exempted from these requirements.
+In cases where a portion of the facilities are technically infeasible to underground, the remaining overhead facilities shall still be subject to undergrounding requirements. - 3.
+If the estimated cost of undergrounding existing overhead utilities exceeds 10% of the estimated cost to construct public improvements required in conjunction with the development or exceeds 1% of the total development project value, then the developer shall be responsible for undergrounding an amount of overhead utilities equivalent to 10% of the estimated cost to construct public improvements required in conjunction with the development or 1% of the total development project value, whichever is less, as the developer's proportional share of its impacts.

-A5.511 STREET TREES
+A5.511 Street Trees